Blazemeter/taurus/docs/Reporting.md

 ### Anonymous Usage

-The simpliest way to get a taste of BlazeMeter reporting is to use `-report` command-line switch.
+The simplest way to get a taste of BlazeMeter reporting is to use `-report` command-line switch.
 This will enable result feeding to service without any other settings required.
 You will receive the link for your report in the console text, and the link will be automatically opened in your default browser, see `browser-open` option for more tuning.

 ### Personalized Usage